 NAB is aware of invoice scam attempts targeting Australian businesses.

 An invoice scam is when a business receives an emailed invoice from a supplier whose email account has been compromised by a criminal.
-The criminal will alter the invoice’s payment details to a fraudulent or mule account.
+The criminal will alter the payment details on the invoice to a fraudulent or mule account.
 As the invoice looks legitimate, the business doesn’t question the payment details, and sends the payment to the fraudulent account.

-Another variation of an invoice scam is when a business receives a request advising a supplier’s payment details have changed, and to make payments to a new account.
+Another variation of an invoice scam is when a business receives a request advising a supplier’s or employee’s payment details have changed, and to make payments to a new account.

 Before processing invoices, check the payment details against the last invoice.
 If they have changed, or you receive a request to update payment details: